Little Magnetic Book: Relative polynomial localizations in the phase space

-for $v_{h}\in\mathcal{F}_{N}(h)$. \end{lem} We can now deduce the following lemma (exercise): \begin{lem} For all $k, n$, there exist $h_{0}>0$ and $C(k,n)>0$ such that, for all $h\in(0,h_{0})$:
+for $v_{h}\in\mathcal{F}_{N}(h)$. \end{lem} We can now deduce the following lemma (exercise). \begin{lem} For all $k, n$, there exist $h_{0}>0$ and $C(k,n)>0$ such that, for all $h\in(0,h_{0})$:

-for $v_{h}\in\mathcal{F}_{N}(h)$. \end{lem} From this lemma, we deduce a stronger control with respect to the derivative with respect to $\sigma$: \begin{lem} For all $m,n, k$, there exist $h_{0}>0$ and $C(m,n,k)>0$ such that for all ${h\in(0,h_{0})}$:
+for $v_{h}\in\mathcal{F}_{N}(h)$. \end{lem} From this lemma, we deduce a stronger control with respect to the derivative with respect to $\sigma$. \begin{lem} For all $m,n, k$, there exist $h_{0}>0$ and $C(m,n,k)>0$ such that for all ${h\in(0,h_{0})}$:

 for $v_{h}\in\mathcal{F}_{N}(h)$. \end{lem} \begin{proof} The proof can be done by induction.
 The case $m=0$ comes from the previous lemma.
-Then, the recursion is the same as for the proof of Lemma \ref{Ds-v3D} and uses Lemma \ref{Ds-v3D} to control the additional commutators. \end{proof} By using the symmetry between $\rho$ and $D_{\rho}$, we have: \begin{lem} For all $m,n, k$, there exist $h_{0}>0$ and $C(m,n,k)>0$ such that for all ${h\in(0,h_{0})}$:
+Then, the recursion is the same as for the proof of Lemma \ref{Ds-v3D} and uses Lemma \ref{Ds-v3D} to control the additional commutators. \end{proof} By using the symmetry between $\rho$ and $D_{\rho}$, we have finally the following important lemma. \begin{lem} For all $m,n, k$, there exist $h_{0}>0$ and $C(m,n,k)>0$ such that for all ${h\in(0,h_{0})}$: